grumpycoders/papan/docs/architecture.md

 - Storage
   - Store game data somewhere for replays (Provide option to save a game to replay it later).
+  - Database (relational or NoSQL) for game data.
+  - Data structure database for caching, sessions ?

 - Potential list of games:
   - Poker (with variations)